 If a marriage is performed by a person who is not authorized under the act to perform it, such a marriage would be termed void.

-A Christian Marriage is performed between the parties to the marriage according to the rituals considered essential and proper as per Minister or Priest performing the marriage.
+A Christian Marriage is performed between the parties to the marriage according to the rituals considered essential and proper as per the Minister or Priest performing the marriage.
 The marriage rituals require the mandatory presence of two witnesses apart from the minister or the priest performing the marriage.
-If a marriage has not been performed within two months after the issuance of the certificate of notice, such a marriage cannot be performed after the lapse of the two month period, and a fresh certificate of notice would have to be applied for in order to solemnize the marriage.
+If a marriage has not been performed within two months after the issuance of the certificate of notice, such a marriage cannot be performed after the lapse of the two month period, and a fresh certificate of notice would have to be applied in order to solemnize the marriage.

-The Act, clearly stipulates the ‘time’ and the ‘place for the performance of marriage.
+The Act clearly stipulates the ‘time’ and the ‘place for the performance of marriage’.
 Time for performing of marriage rituals has been fixed to six in the morning and seven in the evening and the place where the marriage is to be performed is the Church.
-The Clergy of the Church, under a special issued are given flexibility in the time and place for performance of the marriage.
+The Clergy of the Church is given flexibility for the time and place for performance of the marriage.